JimD28/ComputerVisionTP2/2.2 Ellipse matching/Regression/README.txt

-Our two main regression algorithm are 'eyes_regression.py' and 'eyes_angle_regression.py'
+The two main regression tasks:

+- Regression on ellipse parameters

+- Regression on bounding boxes (done with YOLO)